China data delay leaves FSB in the dark on riskiest shadow banking assets

-HONG KONG (Reuters) - The Group of 20 (G20) economies’ financial risk monitoring agency has criticized Beijing for being slow in providing key financial data from China, leading to the delay in a report on the risks the world faces from shadow banking.
+HONG KONG, May 10 (Reuters) - The Group of 20 (G20) economies’ financial risk monitoring agency has criticised Beijing for being slow in providing key financial data from China, leading to the delay in a report on the risks the world faces from shadow banking.

 China failed to provide data to the Financial Stability Board (FSB) in time for its annual "Global Shadow Banking Monitoring Report", the FSB said on Wednesday.